Chris DeGeare

-Chris DeGeare (born February 17, 1987) is a former American football offensive guard.
-He was drafted 161st overall pick by the Minnesota Vikings in the fifth round of the 2010 NFL Draft.
+Chris DeGeare (born February 17, 1987) is an American former professional football offensive guard.
+He was selected by the Minnesota Vikings in the fifth round of the 2010 NFL draft.

 College career

 He played collegiate football for the Wake Forest Demon Deacons.
 He played high school football for Robert B. Glenn High School in Kernersville, NC, where he graduated in 2005.

 Professional career

 Minnesota Vikings

-On August 31, 2012 as the Vikings reduced their roster down to league maximum of 53 players, he was released.
+On August 31, 2012, as the Vikings reduced their roster down to league maximum of 53 players, he was released.

 Tennessee Titans

 On September 5, 2012, he was added to the Tennessee Titans practice squad.

 New York Giants

 On January 8, 2013, DeGeare signed a reserve/future contract with the New York Giants.
 On August 20, 2013, he was waived/injured by the Giants.
 On August 21, 2013, he cleared waivers and was placed on the Giants' injured reserve list.

 Dallas Cowboys

 On January 8, 2014, DeGeare was signed to a reserve/future contract by the Dallas Cowboys.